suizokukan/pimydoc/README.md

 "[pimydoc]", the documentation itself is divided along doctitles written in brackets, like "[doctitle1]".

-    ### a simple example of "documentation source file"
+    ### a simple example of a "documentation source file" :
     [pimydoc]
     REGEX_SOURCE_FILTER : .+py$